Athari/YaLinqo/readme.md

 > 2. You **SHOULD NOT**[^1] dynamically construct string lambdas in general, even if it seems convenient.
 Passing incorrect code to `eval` throws a `ParseError`.
 An exception to this rule may be constructing a *trivial* lambda from an array of *predefined* values.
 > 3. You **SHOULD**[^1] use full closure syntax instead of string lambdas when you need access to variables in scope.
 >
-> When all your string lambdas are *single-quoted string constants*, there's no security risk in using them.
-If you're still paranoid about `eval`, just never use string lambdas.
+> When all your string lambdas are *single-quoted string constants*, there’s no security risk in using them.
+If you’re still paranoid about `eval`, just never use string lambdas.

 Links
 =====